hincksjim/supportbuddy/ai.md

 ## 1. `analyze-medical-document.ts`

 **Function:** An AI agent to analyze medical documents (images or PDFs) and answer a user's question about them.
 It structures the output in a clear, easy-to-understand format.
+This is called from the "Analysis" page when a user uploads a document and asks a question.

 **Prompt:**
 ```